-Climandes has managed to build the bridge between SENAMHI and the farmers.
-Thus, weather forecasts and warnings are now being sent via the local radio or SMS in the respective local languages to smallholder farmers in the Andes.
-Accordingly, an important pillar of Climandes is the systematic identification of users' needs (the report “Designing user-driven climate services” provides an overview on the Climandes approach and key findings).
-Other important pillars for reliable forecasts are the introduction of systematic data management at SENAMHI and the improvement of meteorological and climatological training at the professional and university level in the Andean Region.
+Climandes managed to build a bridge between SENAMHI and the farmers.
+Weather forecasts and warnings are now being sent via the local radio or SMS in the respective local languages to smallholder farmers in the Andes.
+Hence, an important pillar of Climandes was the systematic identification of users' needs (the report “Designing user-driven climate services” provides an overview on the Climandes approach and key findings).
+Other important pillars for reliable forecasts were the introduction of systematic data management at SENAMHI and the improvement of meteorological and climatological training at the professional and university level in the Andean Region.

 Partnership between Switzerland and Peru

 Climandes is based on the exchange of knowledge between the mountainous countries Peru and Switzerland.
 The close cooperation between the two national meteorological services SENAMHI Peru and MeteoSwiss was supported by SDC's Global Programme Climate Change and Environment and coordinated by WMO under the umbrella of GFCS.
 In Peru, Climandes was supported by the Ministry of Environment and the WMO Regional Training Centre at the University of La Molina UNALM in Lima.
 In Switzerland, the project involves other partners with proven expertise: ETH Zurich, Jürg Sauter GmbH, Meteodat GmbH, Swiss Tropical and Public Health Institute, University of Bern and the University of Zurich.

 What is the value of forecasts and early warnings?